AnyChart/docs.anychart.com/Working_with_Data/Data_Manipulation.md

   chart.removeSeriesAt(2);
 ```

 Along with removing series one by one you can remove all series of the chart using one single method.
 Call {api:anychart.charts.Cartesian#removeAllSeries}**.removeAllSeries()**{api} method to remove every series of the current chart.
-Note, that series removal doesn't effect your data in any way.
+Note, that series removal doesn't affect your data in any way.

 Click on a labels in the sample below to add/remove series on the chart's plot.